 The “Langar” found in the Golden temple is the largest free kitchen on the planet, the kitchen serves more than 100,000 visitors on a normal day, and swelling up to 150,000 visitors on weekends.

-The food never runs out, and no one is ever turned away.
+The food never runs out, and no one has ever been turned away.